kamildomagalski/OddajRzeczy/README.md

 ## General info

-This is a PortfolioLab project of Coders Lab's bootcamp course called "REACT Web Developer".
+This is a PortfolioLab project of Coders Lab's bootcamp course called "REACT Web Developer". <br>
-The idea was to follow guidelines from imaginary investor, and fulfill all sprint backlog tasks in a given time.
+The idea was to follow guidelines from imaginary investor, and fulfill all sprint backlog tasks in a given time. <br>
-The idea, graphic design and assets was given by CodersLab.
+The idea, graphic design and assets was given by CodersLab. <br>
-All the logic as well as tech stack, RWD layout is my own idea.
+All the logic as well as tech stack, RWD layout is my own idea. <br>
 I have also expand functionality by adding some extra validation conditions, small animations and minor changes in website appearance.
 <hr>